 Today, it’s a glitzy affair, with racegoers digging out their finery for making an entrance at one of the four enclosures.
-Traditionally, the Queen (a great horseracing fan, who often has horses running) attends on the first day, leading the Royal Procession of open carriages down the course to kick off the five-day racing spectacle.
+In previous years, the Queen (a great horseracing fan, who often had horses running) attended on the first day, leading the Royal Procession of open carriages down the course to kick off the five-day racing spectacle.
 It’s expected that King Charles III and Camilla, Queen Consort, will be making an appearance at this year’s races as the UK’s newly crowned monarchs.

 Queen Anne Enclosure

-For more information about the dress codes, visit ascot.com
+For more information about dress codes and the 2023 Lookbook, visit ascot.com